 Deliver and enable personalized medicine through cellular therapeutic and genomics-based technologies to Jordan and its neighbors.

 Goals of the department

-- Establish the first public/hybrid cord blood bank in the country
+- Establish the first public hybrid cord blood bank in Jordan

-- Establish a national stem cell donor registry
+- Establish a national registry of stem cell donors

 - Stem cell processing

 - Molecular Cytogenetics and Fluorescence in Situ Hybridization (FISH)

 - Flow cytometry.

 - Other cell flow assays